-In cases where the processing of the Action may require extra time to complete, the service may respond with an HTTP Status code of 202 with a location header in the response set to the URI of a Task Monitor.
+In cases where the processing of the Action may require extra time to be completed, the service may respond with an HTTP Status code of 202 with a location header in the response set to the URI of a Task Monitor.
 Otherwise the response from the service after processing an Action may return a response with one of the following HTTP Status codes:

-- HTTP Status Code 200 indicates the Action request was successfully processed, with the JSON message body as described in Error Responses and providing a message indicating success or any additional relevant messages. - HTTP Status Code 204 indicates the Action is successful and is returned without a message body. - In the case of an error, a valid HTTP status code in the range 400 or above indicating an error was detected and the Action was not processed.
+- HTTP Status Code 200 indicates the Action request was successfully processed, with the JSON message body as described in Error Responses and providing a message indicating success or any additional relevant messages. - If the Action was successfully processed and completed without errors, warnings, or other notifications for the client, the service should use the Success message defined in the Base Message Registry in the response body for the "code" property. - HTTP Status Code 204 indicates the Action is successful and is returned without a message body. - In the case of an error, a valid HTTP status code in the range 400 or above indicating an error was detected and the Action was not processed.
 In this case, the body of the response may contain a JSON object as described in Error Responses detailing the error or errors encountered.